jasmine2000/fritter-backend/README.md

 - `403` if the user is not the author of the freet
 - `400` if the new freet content is empty or a stream of empty spaces
 - `413` if the new freet content is more than 140 characters long
+- `413` if the new freet content is more than 10 character adds/deletes/replaces more than the original content

 ### Users